databrickslabs/delta-oms/docs/DEVELOPER.md

 Default Name :  `pathconfig`

 Internal table that maintains the configuration for each individual Delta table path.
+This is populated by executing the `com.databricks.labs.deltaoms.init.ConfigurePaths.main` process

 | Column | Type | Description |
 | :-----------: | :----------- | ----------- |